Selling an ACT registered vehicle

 Typically, sellers include the value of any remaining registration on a vehicle in the selling price.

-They can then get a refund for any unused ACT registration and Motor Accident Injuries (MAI) insurance.
+- A refund for any unused ACT registration and Motor Accident Injuries (MAI) insurance may be available.

-You can then get a refund for any unused ACT registration and Motor Accident Injuries (MAI) insurance when you cancel registration.
+- A refund for any unused ACT registration and Motor Accident Injuries (MAI) insurance will be processed when you cancel registration.